-Like a television network we're looking for content that has upside.
+Like a television network, we're looking for content that has an upside.
 Here's a look at 2 months worth of data.

 The green highlights those blog posts that performed well, ones we took a close look at and asked, “What are the traits of these posts that explains its success?”

 These posts used strong visual graphics, either as case study examples or to present data.
 They told a more personal story involving a milestone or achievement, and the lessons learned.

 The posts that didn’t perform so well were the ones that were editorial and opinion focused.
 For these posts to work we believe they should be targeted to specific websites or blogs (large ones) before writing.
 This will ensure it is shared by a larger site and drive more views.